 Chart 3: China’s GDP growth rates (% YoY)

 Source: National Bureau of Statistics of China

 Risk of a second wave of Covid-19 infections

-To be sure, should the latest virus outbreak in Beijing escalate into a full-brown second wave of Covid-19 infections in China that requires a second round of large-scale lockdowns in virus-hit cities, then all bets are off for a sustainable rebound in the world’s second largest economy.
+To be sure, should the latest virus outbreak in Beijing escalate into a full-blown second wave of Covid-19 infections in China that requires a second round of large-scale lockdowns in virus-hit cities, then all bets are off for a sustainable rebound in the world’s second largest economy.

 So far (as at end-June 2020), the situation seemed to be under control.
 Indeed, after new Covid-19 cases were detected in Beijing in mid-June, tracing back to Xinfadi, the Chinese authorities immediately took action to contain the outbreak.
 These measures included shutting down the contaminated seafood and vegetable market; the closure all schools in the capital; a lockdown on several residential compounds with confirmed cases; and mass Covid-19 testing of residents near the infection cluster.
 Furthermore, citizens who had contact with infected individuals from the new clusters were not allowed to leave the Chinese capital and some transportation routes from Beijing to other cities and provinces had also been ceased.